South Bend Police Recruiting Data. The Facts.

 The City learned of the filing through the DOJ’s press release and has not yet been formally served with the Complaint.
 Based on a preliminary review, the DOJ is not accusing the City of intentional discrimination.
 Instead, the lawsuit claims that the City Police Department’s hiring process and testing for new officers has had a disparate impact on female and African American applicants.

-The City has consistently sought to build a diverse workforce, while fulfills the requirements of state law, and makes sure that applicants can perform the job responsibilities of a South Bend police officer.
+The City has consistently sought to build a diverse workforce, while it fulfills the requirements of state law, and makes sure that applicants can perform the job responsibilities of a South Bend police officer.

 The South Bend Police Department believes its screening process fairly measures a candidate’s ability to perform the job.
 Like every other city in Indiana, South Bend must ensure its officers meet certain minimum criteria.
 Unlike every city in Indiana, South Bend allows every applicant multiple attempts at the physical examination per hiring cycle.